P79N6A/server/README.md

 * files go in domain/$HOST/path/to/file or path/to/file
 * daemon can run elsewhere, link or copy [js/](js/) and [css/](css/) directories to [server-root](.)
-* one way to listen on port 80/443 as a non-root user:
+* dont use superuser to listen on port80/443. if you want to do that, enable it for nonroot users:

 ``` sh
 setcap cap_net_bind_service=+ep $(realpath `which ruby`)